RMTariant/OCT_MC/README.md

 -Focusing/diverging beams instead of perfectly foccus

 ===Added Features===
+-You can choose the maximum number of photon being process at the same time
 -Added the effect of the likelihood on flux to have a realistic flux with bias scattering
 -Reflection and refraction were added to the code
 -Correction for refractive index due image stretching